OdinProAgrica/geoDapper/README.md

 If you get something along the lines of "cannot find library -lpy3embed" then either the plugin or the config file is broken.

 # How this works
-So there are two kinds of functions in geodapper.polygontools:
+So there are two kinds of functions in wally.polygontools:

 ## By-value calculations
 These are singular statements such as wkt_isvalid(), poly_isin(), poly_union().
 These take single values and return single values, making them useful in transforms or join conditions (although but as much logic as possible *before* the join condition to make it lighter weight!).